 What are some of the references that you used while researching this book?

 I read scientific articles and climate modeling research.
+My Uncle Don, a retired geologist, read the first draft of the book for technical advice.
 My go-to’s were and are NASA, NOAA, and any news media that I trust to be as factual as possible–New York Times, even The New Yorker for more in-depth journalism.
 There is always speculation when it comes to world-building a future based upon the path we seem to be headed, but I don’t think fiction should have the responsibility to predict, only the freedom to ask “what if.”

 Also, even though my current series isn’t weird fiction, I am interested in doing a short story using some of the tools of that genre, inasmuch as I think it’s a great way to explore ecological disaster.
 I wrote some about that in the SFF World link above.